SecDevOps-jmcdonough/fortisoar-lab/README.md

 #### Asset Records Playbook - Create

-The Terraform code that created this environment generated an assets file that will be run through a FortiSOAR playbook to create asset records in FortiSOAR.
-An assets playbook could be run every time an environment is updated or via an API call in a CI/CD pipeline.
-Other playbooks to use the asset records to correlate Azure private IP addresses seen in FortiGate logs to the Azure name of the VM.
+The Terraform code that created this environment generated an assets file, `vm_assets.json`,  of the user VMs in the environment.
+The contents will be run through a FortiSOAR playbook to create asset records in FortiSOAR.
+From an environment management perspective, an assets playbook could be run manualy every time an environment is updated or via an API call in a CI/CD pipeline.
+Playbooks can use the asset records to correlate Azure private IP addresses seen in FortiGate logs to the Azure name of the VM.

 1. Click on Automation -> Playbooks
 1. Click "+ Add Playbook"